Danial2032/Assignment_four/README.md

 F. Reflection Section

 Implementing these algorithms shows how choice of data structure impacts utility.
 BFS checks all nearby nodes while DFS checks as far as possible.
+It was not hard to implement the project.